earthonion/Netflix-JS-Inject/README.md

 If injection is successful, the error screen will load and inject.js will be executed.
 Netflix may crash after the injection depending on payload.

 ### credits
-- earthonion for base code https://github.com/earthonion/Netflix-N-Hack

 - autechre for the idea https://github.com/autechre-warp
 - Dr.YenYen for testing!
 - Gezine for help with exploit/Y2JB for reference
 - ufm42 for exploit ideas as well

 ---